10up/gutenberg-best-practices/guides/api-version-2.md

 </div>
 ```

-Which is mind-blowing for me because we are now 100% able to replicate the markup of the frontend in the editor.
+This is a huge win because you are now able to completely replicate the markup of the frontend in the editor.
 Which makes styling the editor like the frontend so much easier.

-If you are interested in finding our more about this you can see the implementation here: [https://github.com/WordPress/gutenberg/blob/c0ae9b28edc20b4262547297927abe007e255e24/packages/block-editor/src/components/inner-blocks/index.js#L136](https://github.com/WordPress/gutenberg/blob/c0ae9b28edc20b4262547297927abe007e255e24/packages/block-editor/src/components/inner-blocks/index.js#L136)

 ## Links